kitzeslab/lab-docs/scripts/moth-name-convert.md

 This is the script above.

-### Step 4: Date & time to directory structure
+# TODO: potential next steps
-# todo
+Date & time to directory structure

-# TODO: split files
+Split files to decrease their length (split files should NOT be backed up--we should always retain original copies of the files)

-# TODO: naming convention for split files
+Name split files

-# TODO: calling splitting script from python
+Call splitting script from Python (we've had memory issues trying to use whole hourlong audio files in Python)